mkucenski/multi2mactime/README.md

-fw2mactime
+multi2mactime
 ==========
-This utility was designed to understand/process several types of firewall logs into a format compatible with [The SleuthKit's](https://github.com/sleuthkit/sleuthkit) 'mactime' such that filesystem timeline data and network activity timeline data can be viewed together.
+This utility was designed to understand/process several types of logs into a format compatible with [The SleuthKit's](https://github.com/sleuthkit/sleuthkit) 'mactime' such that filesystem timeline data and network activity timeline data can be viewed together.
 This utility was created to be used with my [datatime](https://github.com/mkucenski/datatime) alternative to mactime.

-NOTE: While this code compiles, it was written several years ago based on an older version of The SleuthKit's "body" format.
-It needs to be udated based on the TSK3.x format.

-NOTE: This utility should be updated to support "plug-in" definitions of firewall logs, instead of hard-coding.
-It was originally written to specifally support only a limited number of firewall logs.
+NOTE: This utility should be updated to support "plug-in" definitions of logs, instead of hard-coding.
+It was originally written to specifally support only a limited number of logs.

 License
 -------